unixsurfer/anycast_healthchecker/README.rst

 :NOTE: The dummy_ip_prefix **must** not be used by a service, assigned to
        loopback interface and configured anywhere on the network as anycast-healthchecker **does not** perform any checks for it.

+:NOTE: Make sure there isn't any other process which modifies the file set in
+       `bird_conf` as this file is managed by anycast-healthchecker.

 Configuring checks for services
 ###############################